FlipsideCrypto/sdk/js/README.md

 ![tests](https://github.com/flipsidecrypto/sdk/actions/workflows/ci.yml/badge.svg)
 <br>
 <br>
-GM frens, you've found yourself at the Flipside Crypto Velocity JS/typescript sdk.
+GM frens, you've found yourself at the Flipside Crypto JS/typescript sdk.
 <br>
 <br>
-This SDK let's you access all the query awesomeness of [Flipside Crypto's Velocity product](https://app.flipsidecrypto.com), programmatically.
+This SDK let's you access all the query awesomeness of [Flipside's product](https://app.flipsidecrypto.com), programmatically.
 The SDK can be run both in the browser and on the server.
-All blockchain data found in the [Velocity UI](https://app.flipsidecrypto.com) can be programmatically queried via the SDK.
+All blockchain data found in [Flipside's Query UI](https://app.flipsidecrypto.com) can be programmatically queried via the SDK.

 ## 🗝 Want early access?
 Grab an API Key